decipher2k/Windows-AI-Assistant/README.md

 <br>
 <h3>Keyword Detection:</h3><br>
 There is now a keyword detection using Pocketsphinx.<br>
-It is adivsed to used it in a noisy environment, like when watching TV or listening to music to prevent Azure quota draining.<br>
+It can be good to used it in a noisy environment, like when watching TV or listening to music to prevent Azure quota draining.<br>
 Keyword detection sets the keyword to "Windows", which can't be changed.<br>
 <b>Pocketsphinx keybord detection is not reliable</b><br>
 <br>